Wedding Photography FAQ

 Do you have liability insurance?

-Yes, I have liability insurance.
-Many venues require this of any vendors that work on their property.
-As well as liability insurance, I carry equipment insurance, errors & omissions insurance, and indemnity insurance so that you and I are both protected.
+Yes, I carry liability insurance, as well as equipment, errors & omissions, and indemnity insurance so that you and I are both protected.

 Can we upgrade the package after booking?